Getting Families Started in Emergency Response Communications (ERC)

 Baofeng UV5R radio

-Internet, telephone, cell phones, and satellite communications can all be cut off or disrupted.
-Ham radio is the most widely used, most versatile, and most capable form of emergency communications.
-Our stake goal is for every single family to obtain at least one ham radio that they know how to use so they can tune in and at least listen & receive emergency communications from the government and/or the church in a disaster or emergency when other communications are lost.
+Internet, telephone, cellular, and satellite systems can all fail.
+Ham radio remains the most widely used, versatile, and resilient emergency communication tool.
+Our stake goal is for every family to have at least one radio they know how to use so they can receive emergency information from the Church or government when other systems are down.

 15" antenna